mead-ml/mead-baseline/README.md

 In Torch and in Keras, restoring the model is trivial, but with TensorFlow there is a little more work.
 The CNN classes are set up to handle this save and restore, which includes reloading the graph, and then reinitializing the model, along with labels and feature index.

-[Here is a gist](https://gist.github.com/dpressel/767db3d1b5b6bf263ebfd7fed716be96) for performing classification on a previously trained classify_sentence model, and [here is one](https://gist.github.com/dpressel/61ccf0e89c5a5c3e801d7eb15246b78f) for restoring the static model.

 # Structured Prediction using RNNs

 This code is useful for tagging tasks, e.g., POS tagging, chunking and NER tagging.
 Recently, several researchers have proposed using RNNs for tagging, particularly LSTMs.
 These models do back-propagation through time (BPTT)